gribscan/gribscan/README.md

 # gribscan

-Tools to scan gribfiles and create zarr-compatible indices.
+Tools to scan GRIB files and create zarr-compatible indices.

 ## warning

 This repository is still experimental.
 The code is not yet tested for many kinds of files.
-It will likely not destroy your files, as it only accesses gribfiles in read-mode, but it may skip some information or may crash.
+It will likely not destroy your files, as it only accesses GRIB files in read-mode, but it may skip some information or may crash.
 Please file an issue if you discover something is missing.

 ## installing